Missouri Republican slammed as ‘homophobic’ by his kids loses election

 In a statement posted on West’s campaign website after news about his family feud broke, West wrote “I recognize Islam is a problem for America,” and doubled down on criticism of Israel.

-Steph Perkins, interim director of PROMO, a Missouri LGBTQ advocacy group, said her organization is "grateful that the voters in Missouri's 15th district re-elected Rep. Jon Carpenter."
+Steph Perkins, interim director of PROMO, a Missouri LGBTQ advocacy group, said his organization is "grateful that the voters in Missouri's 15th district re-elected Rep. Jon Carpenter."

 "Rep. Carpenter is a reflection of Missouri at its best, a Missouri where we care for one another, honor our differences, and are an ally to our LGBTQ neighbors who face discrimination," Perkins told NBC News in an email.